positively-charged/bcc/details.md

 Notice in the first expression, when the left side is 0, get_1() is not called.
 Similarly, in the final expression, when the left side of the expression is 1, get_0() is not called.

-In simpler words: When using the logical AND operator, you'll get 1 only if both sides are 1.
-If the left side is 0, the right side is skipped because the condition to get 1 won't be met.
-When using the logical OR operator, you'll get 1 as long as one of the sides is 1 or anything besides 0.
-If the left side is 1 or anything besides 0, there is no need to evaluate the right side, because the condition is already met.
+In simpler words: In the following discussion, _false_ is the value 0 and _true_ is any other value.
+When using the logical AND operator, you'll get 1 only if both sides are true.
+If the left side is false, the right side is skipped because the condition to get 1 won't be met.
+When using the logical OR operator, you'll get 1 as long as one of the sides is true.
+If the left side is true, there is no need to evaluate the right side, because the condition is already met.

 <h3>goto statement</h3>
 A goto statement is used to move to some location within a script or a function.
 A location is identified with a label.
 A label consists of a name, followed by a colon character.
 There must be no duplicate labels inside the same script or function.